This resource has been updated as part of the veterinary review process as of December 14, 2021.

 With grazing comes worms, but there are certain strategies you can implement in order to reduce your residents’ exposure, which can help prevent parasite loads that cause clinical disease.
 These strategies include:

-- Base Pasture Rotation On The Parasite’s Life Cycle– While not possible at most sanctuaries, one strategy employed by larger production operations is to only allow individuals to graze on a pasture for 1- 3 days before moving them to another pasture (3 days being based on the shortest amount of time it would take for eggs to develop into infective larvae).
+- Base Pasture Rotation On The Parasite’s Life Cycle– While not possible at all sanctuaries, one strategy employed by larger agricultural operations is to only allow individuals to graze on a pasture for 1- 3 days before moving them to another pasture (3 days being based on the shortest amount of time it would take for eggs to develop into infective larvae).
 Then, because the larvae can live on the pasture for some time, the pasture is left to rest for a number of months based on the expected lifespan of the larvae, which varies depending on the climate (refer to the information above regarding the life cycle of the barber pole worm).
 If this set-up is not feasible (it would require a lot of pasture options), you could follow the 3 day recommendation (or even a little longer in cooler climates), and then wait to return them, or any other species affected by barber pole worm, to this pasture until it has reached a specific length as described above.